p13tarunkk/p13tarunkk.github.io/_posts/2019-10-25-using-human-motivations.md

 B) We Avoid Cognitive Dissonance
 C) We Reciprocate.

 Moreover to solicit any action from us, ease of taking action is crucial.
-The ease of action or use can be measured in terms of time, money, physical effort, brain cycles, social deviancea nd non-routineness (self-explanatory).
+The ease of action or use can be measured in terms of time, money, physical effort, brain cycles, social deviation and non-routineness (self-explanatory).
 Golden rule in any design or flow is - less is always better.
 Our inherent "fear of loosing out" is also used in products by creating artificial scarcities and urgencies (e.g. through Timers at checkout/purchase).

  *Some of the ideas on motivations are brilliantly explained in Nir Eyal's famous book "How to Build Habit-Forming Products - Hooked".
 Do read!*